hastmu/jupyterhub4family/README.md

 # jupyterhub4family
 Jupyterhub instant on for Papa's and Mam's administrating their family ;) and all other who can make use of it.
+Meaning Jupyterhub, but easy -no docker-, -no containers-, -no kubernetes-, -no helm charts-, -no cloud- actually just your PC/Laptop on Debian 11 and thats it.
+And just to be clear nothing wrong about the technologies listed above, if you would like to learn them perfect, if you like to administrate them let's go, I have choosen the way of KISS - Keep It Stupid Simple -.

 # What is in the box
 One gets a running jupyterhub with sudospawner on a standalone debian (11) setup, it may work on others but thats on you.